Shift4change/readmeGenerator/README.md

 ## Introduction
-By answering the prompts of this aplication, you can generate a read me faster.
+By answering the prompts of this aplication, you can generate a readme faster.